solace-fi/solace-docs/docs/dev-docs/frontend/context-managers/general-manager.md

 ## How does it work?

 This manager includes the app theme (light or dark) as well as notifications and errors garnered from the app, which will then be passed down to the NotificationsManager.
+It also holds the modal for community links that will be displayed if the user is on mobile.

 Hook Dependencies:
 - `useLocalStorage()`